 Pain is the most common symptom of a damaged disc.
 It may be felt in the neck, shoulders, arms, legs, or a combination of these.
 The pain may also take the form of chronic headaches.
 In some cases, it worsens over time.
 Some people experience numbness along with or instead of the pain.
 Numbness can affect all of the aforementioned parts but is also known to affect the buttocks and hip area.

 - Spinal manipulation – This is a hands-on treatment that involves the doctor physically maneuvering the discs closer to their normal positions.
-It may take several treatments to attain the desired end-goal, but the patient will typically feel some relief after just a couple of visits.
+It may take several treatments to attain the desired end goal, but the patient will typically feel some relief after just a couple of visits.
 Further improvement comes with more treatments.

 How is Treatment Started?

-The first step is to get an evaluation by chiropractor Dr. Munira Patel here at Dunwoody Chiropractic Center in Independence, GA.
+The first step is to get an evaluation by Dr. Munira Patel here at Dunwoody Chiropractic Center in Atlanta, GA.
 This will typically include x-rays as well as a direct examination by our doctor.
-From this, the doctor will determine whether or not you have a bulging disc or other chiropractic problem.
+From this, the doctor will determine whether or not you may have a bulging disc or other chiropractic problem.
 Then, appropriate options are presented and a course of action is planned out.
 Once this is done, treatments are then delivered on the chosen schedule.